acbsp/bonafide.guru/en/contents.rst

 "sweetened nectar" for neophytes, but this "nectar" turns into poison in the end just like milk touched by the snake.

-Srila Prabhupada had reason to speak about them in this way:
+|SP| had reason to speak about them in this way:

 "**instead of inspiring our students and disciples they may sometimes pollute them.** [...]**they are very competent to harm our natural progress** ".

-(Srila Prabhupada letter to Rupanuga 28.04.1974)
+(|SP| letter to Rupanuga 28.04.1974)

 "**So any of my godbrothers cannot help me in this way of book writing because they are unfortunate in the matter of preaching work.
 They are simply trying to infiltrate our society to do something harmful by this attempt.
-So please do not have any correspondence with this Puri**\ **or any of my godbrothers, so- called...**".
-(Srila Prabhupada, letter to Karune Sindhu, November 9 1975).
+So please do not have any correspondence with this Puri**\ **or any of my godbrothers, so- called...**". (|SP|, letter to Karune Sindhu, November 9 1975).

-Srila Prabhupada sharply convicts wrong activity of the *Gaudya-maths* leaders.
+|SP| sharply convicts wrong activity of the *Gaudya-maths*
+leaders.
 He doesn’t only forewarn His disciples in the letters, telling the truth about His own Godbrothers, but also in His books **Srila Prabhupada says**: "... our preaching work is going on successfully, *in spite of the many impediments offered by antagonistic demons*".
-Dear readers, which demons do you think Srila Prabhupada speaks about?
+Dear readers, which demons do you think |SP| speaks about?
-Further in the same chapter Prabhupada says: " *The members of the self-appointed Acarya’s party who occupied the property of the Gaudiya Matha are satisfied, but they could make no progress in preaching.
+Further in the same chapter Prabhupada says: " *The members of the self-appointed Acarya’s party who occupied the property of the Gauḍiya Matha are satisfied, but they could make no progress in preaching.
 Therefore by the result of their actions one should know that they are*\ **asara,**\ *or useless*.”